-This phrase ‘permission marketing’ was coined by Seth Godin in 2008 & applies to all kinds of marketing.
+The phrase permission marketing was coined by Seth Godin in 2008 and applies to all kinds of marketing.

-This concept makes more sense now than ever before when people can skip ads, tune out the notifications, mark you spam, unsubscribe or never even say yes to getting emails from you if you bombard them without knowing if they want to hear from you or not.
+This concept makes more sense now than ever before, when people can skip ads, tune out notifications, mark your emails as spam, unsubscribe, or never even opt in if you bombard them without knowing whether they want to hear from you.

-For email marketing, it means getting a recipient’s consent to send them emails about what you promised when they opted-in to get those emails.
+For email marketing, it means getting a recipient’s consent to send them emails about what you promised when they opted in to receive them.

-The opposite of permission-based email marketing is when you purchase a list, or scrap email addresses from social media or websites and send them content for which they didn’t sign up for.
+The opposite of permission-based email marketing is when you purchase a list or scrape email addresses from social media or websites, then send those contacts content they never signed up for.

-First of all, it isn’t legal to do so, and secondly, these people are not even aware of your brand and will mark you spam, hurting your email delivery rate.
+First of all, this isn’t legal to do, and secondly, these people are not aware of your brand and will likely mark you as spam, hurting your email delivery rate.

-- Once you have someone’s attention, then you just have to put your best content, best product out there and they will be your patrons or customers.
-This means a high ROI.
+Once you have someone’s attention, you only need to put your best content and product out there, and they will likely become your patrons or customers.
+This means a higher ROI.

-- The cost of engaging people in further conversations, converting them to customers, and then to high-end customers is low compared to any other channel.
-This means a low investment, more profits, more creative work.
+The cost of engaging people in further conversations, converting them to customers, and then to high-end customers is lower compared to any other channel.
+This means lower investment, more profit, and more room for creativity.

-- Interested people don’t mark you spam or unsubscribe in large numbers.
-This keeps your domain reputation high and your emails are less likely to crash land in the spam box and more likely to safely land in the recipient’s inbox.
+Interested people don’t mark you as spam or unsubscribe in large numbers.
+This keeps your domain reputation high, and your emails are more likely to safely land in inboxes rather than spam folders.

-A subscription form coupled with an opt-in confirmation email is the most common way to ensure you have absolute permission to send emails to a particular address.
-It’s called a double opt-in.
-Let me explain how it works:
+A subscription form coupled with an opt-in confirmation email is the most common way to ensure you have permission to send emails to a particular address.
+This is called a double opt-in.

-Step 1 is to ask the person visiting your website, your booth in an event, or visiting your shop to drop their email address with you.
-You can use a subscription form on your website or an excel sheet at your event.
+Step 1: Ask the person visiting your website, booth, or store to provide their email address.
+You can use a subscription form on your website or an Excel sheet at your event.

-An example of subscription form at nesslanbs.com showing exactly what to expect in your inbox if you give you emails address.
+An example of subscription form at nesslanbs.com showing exactly what to expect in your inbox if you provide your email address.

-Step 2 is to send them an email on the address they gave and confirm that they would like to receive emails from you.
+Step 2: Send them an email to confirm that they want to receive emails from you.

 It’s called opt-in confirmation email.

-A double-opt-in process is still preferred, as it confirms that the email address is for a valid, monitored inbox & not a fake or bot email.
-It’s highly recommended if you are not chasing audience growth but more qualified leads.
+A double-opt-in process is preferred because it confirms that the email address is valid and monitored, not fake or bot-generated.
+It’s highly recommended if you value quality leads over rapid audience growth.

-It’s true that some people go through step 1 and are lazy to check their inbox for an opt-in confirmation email.
+It’s true that some people complete step one but never check their inbox for the confirmation email.

-In that case, you can go for single-opt in, meaning people can put their email address in the subscription form and they get added to your broadcast list without a second step.
+In that case, you can use single opt-in, meaning people who enter their email address are automatically added to your broadcast list without confirmation.

 This has disadvantages too.